isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/conf-bulk-activation-create-map-collection.md

     > The small ![](images/global-preset-icon.svg) icon indicates a folder profile level preset.
 -   **Modified**: Indicates if the DITA map is updated after last publication.
 Based on this information, you can decide if you want to activate the output for this DITA map or not.
 -   **Generated**: Shows the date and time of the last generated output.
--   **Published**: Shows the date and time of the last published \(or activated\) output.
-If you click on the link, the Activation Results page is displayed with information about the root path where the content is activated.
+-   **Published**: Shows the date and time of the last published (or activated) output.
+If you select the link, the **Activation Results** page is displayed, which contains the logs with information about the root path where the content is activated.

 The following filtering options are available on the left panel: